Zbigniew Brzezinski: National Security Advisor

-From the beginning, Brzezinski made sure that the new NSC institutional relationships would assure him a major voice in the shaping of foreign policy.
-While he knew that Carter would not want him to be another Kissinger, Brzezinski also felt confident that the President did not want Secretary of State Vance to become another Dulles and would want his own input on key foreign policy decisions.
-Brzezinski's power gradually expanded into the operational area during the Carter Presidency.
+From the beginning, Brzeziński made sure that the new NSC institutional relationships would assure him a major voice in the shaping of foreign policy.
+While he knew that Carter would not want him to be another Kissinger, Brzeziński also felt confident that the President did not want Secretary of State Vance to become another Dulles and would want his own input on key foreign policy decisions.
+Brzeziński's power gradually expanded into the operational area during the Carter Presidency.
 He increasingly assumed the role of a presidential emissary.
-In 1978, for example, Brzezinski traveled to Beijing to lay the groundwork for normalizing U.S.–PRC relations.
+In 1978, for example, Brzeziński traveled to Beijing to lay the groundwork for normalizing U.S.–PRC relations.

-Like Kissinger before him, Brzezinski maintained his own personal relationship with Soviet Ambassador to the United States Anatoly Dobrynin.
-Brzezinski had NSC staffers monitor State Department cable traffic through the Situation Room and call back to the State Department if the President preferred to revise or take issue with outgoing State Department instructions.
+Like Kissinger before him, Brzeziński maintained his own personal relationship with Soviet Ambassador to the United States Anatoly Dobrynin.
+Brzeziński had NSC staffers monitor State Department cable traffic through the Situation Room and call back to the State Department if the President preferred to revise or take issue with outgoing State Department instructions.
 He also appointed his own press spokesman, and his frequent press briefings and appearances on television interview shows made him a prominent public figure, although perhaps not nearly as much as Kissinger had been under Nixon.

-The Soviet military invasion of Afghanistan in December 1979 significantly damaged the already tenuous relationship between Vance and Brzezinski.
-Vance felt that Brzezinski's linkage of SALT to other Soviet activities and the MX, together with the growing domestic criticisms in the United States of the SALT II Accord, convinced Brezhnev to decide on military intervention in Afghanistan.
-Brzezinski, however, later recounted that he advanced proposals to maintain Afghanistan's independence but was frustrated by the Department of State's opposition.
+The Soviet military invasion of Afghanistan in December 1979 significantly damaged the already tenuous relationship between Vance and Brzeziński.
+Vance felt that Brzeziński's linkage of SALT to other Soviet activities and the MX, together with the growing domestic criticisms in the United States of the SALT II Accord, convinced Brezhnev to decide on military intervention in Afghanistan.
+Brzeziński, however, later recounted that he advanced proposals to maintain Afghanistan's independence but was frustrated by the Department of State's opposition.
 An NSC working group on Afghanistan wrote several reports on the deteriorating situation in 1979, but Carter ignored them until the Soviet intervention destroyed his illusions.
-Only then did he decide to abandon SALT II ratification and pursue the anti-Soviet policies that Brzezinski proposed.
+Only then did he decide to abandon SALT II ratification and pursue the anti-Soviet policies that Brzeziński proposed.

-The Iranian revolution was the last straw for the disintegrating relationship between Vance and Brzezinski.
+The Iranian revolution was the last straw for the disintegrating relationship between Vance and Brzeziński.
 As the upheaval developed, the two advanced fundamentally different positions.
-Brzezinski wanted to control the revolution and increasingly suggested military action to prevent Ayatollah Khomeini from coming to power, while Vance wanted to come to terms with the new Islamic Republic of Iran.
+Brzeziński wanted to control the revolution and increasingly suggested military action to prevent Ayatollah Khomeini from coming to power, while Vance wanted to come to terms with the new Islamic Republic of Iran.
 As a consequence, Carter failed to develop a coherent approach to the Iranian situation.
-Vance's resignation following the unsuccessful mission to rescue the American hostages in March 1980, undertaken over his objections, was the final result of the deep disagreement between Brzezinski and Vance.
+Vance's resignation following the unsuccessful mission to rescue the American hostages in March 1980, undertaken over his objections, was the final result of the deep disagreement between Brzeziński and Vance.